vagrawal/gsoc-progress/vagrawal/progress.md

 Apart from that, I am working on a simple custom dataset format, which can be easily converted from wsj or any other dataset.
 Sphinx current format is overkill for this job, as I only need audio, transcription and speaker ID.

 Also running a experiment.

+# 3 August

+Couldn't find much time.

+# 4 August

+I have created another repo that contains packaged code which could directly be installed by pip.
+I have added comments to all the functions and done heavy refactoring.
+I am still in process of writing data preparation docs and the migration is still a WIP.

+The repo can be accessed here: https://github.com/vagrawal/deepsphinx